puppetlabs/puppet-docs/source/pe/3.3/quick_writing_nix.markdown

 As you can see, PE has used Facter to retrieve some key facts about your node, and then used those facts to populate the header of your vhost template.

-But now, let's see what happens you write your own Puppet code.
+But now, let's see what happens when you write your own Puppet code.

 Writing a Puppet Module
 --------------